 How does PCA work?

-A PCA pump is a special machine that allows a child to safely give him or herself pain reducing medicine.
+A PCA pump is a special machine that allows a child to safely give pain-reducing medicine to himself.

 Is PCA safe?

 PCA is very safe if the button is pushed only when your child needs pain medication.
 You should NOT push the button for your child when he/she is sleeping or resting comfortably.